mariadb-corporation/connector-test-machine/README.md

 version is mandatory for non skysql env.

+Optional options :
+* PACKET_SIZE permitting to set max_allowed_packet in mb (default 20 if not set)
+* LOCAL permit to install MariaDB server locally (not using docker, permitting unix socket testing)
-NATIVE permits to indicate if MySQL must use 'mysql_native_password' as default authentication plugin.
+* NATIVE permits to indicate if MySQL must use 'mysql_native_password' as default authentication plugin.
 Possible value "1" or "0".
 Default value "1".

 environment key CONNECTOR_TEST_SECRET_KEY must be set for skysql and enterprise.